Wiznet/WIZnet_Cloud_Docs_System/docs/Device/WizFi360-EVB/wizfi360-evb_atcmd.md

 ---
-slug: /wizfi360-evb
+slug: /devices/wizfi360-evb-shield
-title: WizFi360-EVB
+title: WizFi360-EVB-Shield
 sidebar_position: 1
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl'

-## Connect to WIZnet Cloud Using WizFi360-EVB

 ## Introduction

-By registering WizFi360-EVB to WIZnet Cloud, you can manage devices and monitor data transmitted from devices.

-The process of device connection to WIZnet Cloud is as follows.
+WizFi360-EVB-Shield is the certified to WIZnet Cloud deivce and it is PnP(Plug and Play) IoT device.
+With WizFi360-EVB-Shield, user can send data to Dashboard and monitoring the data.
+Also user can control the device and send message to the device from Dashboard.
+The process of device connection to WIZnet Cloud Dashboard is as follows.

 ```
-1) Device WiFi connection setup
+1) WiFi connection setup
-2) Download the certificate from the authentication server
+2) Download the certificate from WIZnet Cloud
-3) Connect to WIZnet Cloud using a certificate
+3) Connect to WIZnet Cloud
-4) Data transmission and monitoring
+4) Data transmission and monitoring from Dashboard
 ```

 ## Materials
 First, the following items should be prepared.

 ### Hardware